CURRENT MOON

 Plato and Vallis Alpes.
 Taken with a TMB105/650 Refractor at f31 with a SkyNyx 2.1 Camera.
 Points of interest:

-craterlets on floor of Plato (largest is only 2.5km across) and the elusive rille in Vallis Alpes which is a fine catch for a 4" Scope.
+craterlets on floor of Plato -- largest is only 2.2km (1.3mi) across -- and the elusive rille in Vallis Alpes

 Another photo of Vallis Alpes - this with an 8" SCT (Celestron C8), SkyNyx 2.1c Camera.
 Again showing the elusive rille